What Is Patina?

-As copper experiences natural or human-induced corrosive attack, its colour changes from the iridescent, golden red normally associated with pure copper to a deep brown and, finally, to hues of blue and green.
+As copper experiences natural or human-induced corrosive attack, its color changes from the iridescent, golden red normally associated with pure copper to a deep brown and, finally, to hues of blue and green.

 The chemical reaction that produces patina occurs as cupreous and cupric sulphide conversion films develop with cupric oxide on the metal, thereby, darkening its surface.

-Continued exposure to sulphurs and oxides, converts the sulphide films to copper sulphate, which is distinctive blue in colour.
+Continued exposure to sulfurs and converts the sulfide films to copper sulfate, which is a distinctive blue in color.
 In saline, or maritime, environments, the surface patina may also contain copper chloride, which is a shade of green.

 - Industrial environments: 5–8 years

 - Urban environments: 10–14 years